Request-Response

 Temporary Account allows user to pay directly for Request-Response without any extra prerequisites.
 This approach is great for infrequent use, or for users that do not want to hassle with Temporary Account settings and want to use Request-Response as soon as possible.

-smart contract, deposited $KAIA, and assigned consumer(s) to it.
-If not, please read how to do all the above, in order to be able to continue in this guide.
+We assume that at this point you have already created permanent account through , deposited $KAIA, and assigned consumer(s) to it.
+If not, , in order to be able to continue in this guide.

 After you created account (and obtained accId